Federal Loan Programs

 The Federal SEOG Grant provides grants to undergraduate students demonstrating exceptional financial need.
 The award amounts are determined by the school.
 The allowable federal award range is $100–$4,000 per year.

 The Massachusetts Grant Aid program provides need-based aid to full-time undergraduate students who demonstrate exceptional financial need and meet the Massachusetts residency requirements as detailed by the Massachusetts Office of Student Financial Assistance.
-Award amounts are determined by the state government and are estimated until final state appropriations.
-In order to be considered for a Mass Grant, you should submit your FAFSA to the Federal Central Processor by May 1.
+Award amounts are determined by the Commonwealth of Massachusetts.
+In AY 21-22 awards for students enrolled at private colleges ranged from $800-$2200.
+In order to be considered for a Mass Grant, you should submit your FAFSA to the Federal Central Processor by August 1.

 How to Finance Your Education